Return to Photo Index Return to Clickable Map Return to Home Page

 Rabat, Morocco

-Kasbah nestled in the Dades Gorge - near Boumalne du Dades, Morocco
+Dazzling rock formations in the Dades Gorge -

 There aren't many places in the world where you can trek to meet a family of troglodytes! -